siebertm/renovate-bundler-git-refs-issue-repro/README.md

 # Reproduction repo for issue with renovate+bundler+git-tags issue

-This repository is a reproduction of an issue with renovate, bundler and git tags.
+This repository is a reproduction of an issue with renovate, bundler and git tags. (see https://github.com/renovatebot/renovate/discussions/33005)

 When renovate finds a git dependency in `Gemfile` and finds an update for it, the tag is applied wrongly.